Year-End Financial Planning For Rental Property Owners

 Get Your Books in Order

-If you’ve let your bookkeeping practices slide a bit, now is the time to catch up your books.
-Without accurate financial reports, you can’t make informed decisions about your properties or your business.
+If you’ve let your bookkeeping practices slide a bit, now is the time to catch up on your books.
+You can’t make informed decisions about your properties or business without accurate financial reports.
 But remember—having your books in order means more than just having all the transactions up to date.
 Follow these accounting best practices to make sure your books are ready for year end.

 When your books are in order, you’ll be well positioned to meet with your tax advisor, decide how to maximize your deductions for this year, and set goals for the coming year.